 Schedules

-Schedules let you fire signals or broadcasts at runtime-defined intervals without redeploying.
-They're stored in the same adapter as your runs and reconciled on every poll tick.
+Schedules let you fire signals or broadcasts at runtime-defined intervals or calendar-aware cron expressions without redeploying.
+They're stored in a schedule adapter and reconciled on every poll tick.
 Operators can add, edit, pause and remove them through the dashboard or the v1 API.

 File-defined .every() schedules in signal and broadcast definitions are unchanged.
 Runtime schedules live alongside them in the same store; the two systems are additive, not exclusive.